Meteor-Community-Packages/meteor-tabular/README.md

 {
   search: {
     caseInsensitive: true,
-    splitByWhitespace: true,
+    smart: true,
   }
 }
 ```

 You can set either of these to `false` if you prefer.
+See http://datatables.net/reference/option/search

+The `regex` option is not yet supported.

 ## Using Collection Helpers